phillymesh/phillymesh.net/content/post/2025-05-14-medium-priced-solar-node.md

 From what I understand, these recommended charging temperatures aren't as big of a deal as they might seem to be at first glance.
 A group from Alberta wrote a [great article](https://yycmesh.com/2025/04/19/cold-weather-charging-of-lithium-ion-batteries-real-world-lessons-from-the-meshtastic-community/) about their node deployements in the frozen Canadian winters.
 They recommend overspeccing the batter capacity (three 18650s instead of two) in your node due to reduced charging performance during the winter, but other than that their nodes are pretty much fine.
 There's no long term capacity effects.

-I couldn't find a similar article about hight temps, but I've heard of any nodes exploding or catching fire from the heat.
+I'm not as worried about high heat either.
 I'm of the opinion that I'm likely going to have to open up this node probably once a year to do firmware updates, so I might as well take that opportunity to replace the 18650s as well.
 If you buy them in bulk, the cost will be closer to $2-3 each, so it's a relatively small maintenance cost.

-## Installation
+## Installation Location

 The best place to install a node in very high up.
 Unforunately for most of us, this means mounting the node somewhere like the roof, which is difficult to get to.